Vitamin B5 (Pantothenic Acid) Rich Foods & Recipes

 Symptoms of Pantothenic Acid (Vitamin B5) Deficiency

-Because there are small amounts of pantothenic acid in almost all foods, deficiency is relatively uncommon.
-However, it is possible for someone facing severe malnutrition to be B5 deficient.
+Deficiency is relatively uncommon because there are small amounts of pantothenic acid in almost all foods.
+However, someone facing severe malnutrition can be B5 deficient.

 A deficiency in vitamin B5 typically comes with deficiencies in other nutrients.
 For this reason, a B5 shortage often shows up as a deficiency in other nutrients.